Have the freshest free hiking tips sent to you each month!

 After all, there's a waterfall/peak/lake/camp site to bag, and you're burning daylight!

-I suppose it doesn't matter what the real reason is about why we don't discuss hiking self care, but it matters a lot to me that you stay out of pain and stay safe on the trail.
+But it matters a lot to me that you stay out of pain and stay safe on the trail.

 That's why I'm focusing my training as a naprapath and a medical massage therapist on this topic, to bring you some easy, do-able suggestions for taking care of your hard working hiking body.